 Ask your doctor about TIF if you:

-• Regularly experience GERD symptoms, such as a burning sensation after eating, chest pain, lump in the throat, belching, or food or liquid backing up into your throat
+• Regularly experience GERD symptoms, like a burning sensation after eating, chest pain, a lump in your throat, belching, or food/liquid backing up into your throat

-• Take proton pump inhibitors (PPIs), such as Prilosec or Nexium, for more than 14 days
+• Take proton pump inhibitors (PPIs) medications, such as Prilosec, Nexium or Protonix

-• No longer get relief from anti-reflux medications or are concerned about the side effects of long-term medication usage
+• No longer find relief from anti-reflux medications or are concerned about long-term medication side effects

-Paul Frassinelli, MD, FACS, has performed TIF longer than any other surgeon in Upstate South Carolina and can help determine if this treatment is right for you.
+Paul Frassinelli has performed TIF longer than any other surgeon in Upstate South Carolina and can help determine if this treatment is right for you.

 Make an Appointment